 See all blog posts.

 The publications of this section include conference presentations, talks and other interviews.
-They are not academic / peer-reviewed, however they're probably more accessible for most readers.
+They are not academic / peer-reviewed those are in the section below, however they're probably more accessible for most readers.
 They're probably a good place to start for an overview of my work or reporting on other people's work.

 The publications in this section are academic papers (conference papers, journal articles and dissertations.
 They are more academically rigorous than the presentations above and have a lot more detail.
 They're useful if you're looking for detailed information about my work.